 Description

-Egyptian Hazelnut Cake is a moist, buttery dessert infused with toasted hazelnuts and a hint of cardamom or vanilla.
-It’s an aromatic, nutty treat that reflects the warmth of traditional Egyptian baking.
+Egyptian Hazelnut Cake is a rich, buttery dessert infused with the nutty aroma of toasted hazelnuts and a hint of cardamom or vanilla.
+It combines soft cake layers with a luscious chocolate frosting, offering a delightful taste of Egyptian-style indulgence.

 Ingredients